Máximo Santos: Succession

 Santos was succeeded as president by his Colorado Party colleague Máximo Tajes, with whom, however, he had poor relations.
 Tajes was still exercising his presidential office at Santos's death.

-Later life; death in exile
+Later life and death

 Subsequent to the relinquishing of his presidential office for the second time, Santos travelled in Europe, and was unable to return to Uruguay.

 Still aged in his early 40s, Santos died in exile in Buenos Aires, Argentina, in 1889.

 Legacy

 Santos' magnificent residence in downtown Montevideo nowadays is the seat of the Ministry of Foreign Relations of Uruguay and is known as Palacio Santos.
 His country estate now houses the Museo de la Memoria, a state-owned museum dedicated to the victims of the Uruguayan dictatorship.